Walk the Moon: 2017–2019: What If Nothing

-2019–present: HEIGHTS
+2019–present: Heights, hiatus, and The Liftaway

-Throughout 2019, band released stand-alone singles "Timebomb", "Eat Your Heart Out", and "Lose You Again" featuring BRAVES.
+Throughout 2019, band released stand-alone singles "Timebomb", "Eat Your Heart Out", and "Lose You Again" featuring Braves.

-On July 20, 2019, the band performed at Houston Lyndon B. Johnson Space Center, at the 50th human first moon landing anniversary concert.
+On July 20, 2019, the band performed at Houston's Lyndon B. Johnson Space Center, at the first Moon landing 50th anniversary concert.

 In late 2019, the band began working on a new full album, the plans of which were somewhat hindered due to the COVID-19 pandemic.
 However, the band pressed ahead with recording and mixing the new album, with each member working in isolation and collaborating through Zoom.
 No timeline for the completion and release of the album was ever announced.

-On December 21, 2020, Nicholas Petricca made an Instagram post on the Walk the Moon account announcing that Kevin Ray was no longer a part of the band due to "firsthand information which leads us to conclude that Kevin Ray has acted out of alignment with our values."
-He, Sean Waugaman, and Eli Maiman would continue recording and performing as Walk the Moon, and Ray would not be included on the album they were recording.
+On December 21, 2020, Petricca made an Instagram post on the Walk the Moon account announcing that Ray was no longer a part of the band due to "firsthand information which leads us to conclude that [he] has acted out of alignment with our values."
+Petricca, Waugaman, and Maiman would continue recording and performing as Walk the Moon, and Ray would not be included on the album they were recording.

 In July 2021, the band announced the title of their fifth album called Heights, their first studio album in four years, with the first single called "Can You Handle My Love??" releasing on July 14, along with the tracks "Giants" and "I'm Good".
 The release was followed by dates for their Dream Plane Tour in Fall 2021.

-In September 17, 2021, the band released their second single "Fire In Your House" which features Johnny and Jesse Clegg.
-On October 28, 2021 they released the single "Rise Up."
+On September 17, 2021, the band released their second single "Fire In Your House" which features Johnny and Jesse Clegg.
+On October 28, 2021, they released the single "Rise Up".

 In late 2021 the band released the song "Win Anyway" for the film Rumble.

+On July 15, 2023, Petricca announced that the band would be going on an indefinite hiatus.

+On November 17, 2023, Walk the Moon released The Liftaway, which the band described as a "farewell-for-now album".
+The album contains a new version of the title track (originally from i Want! i Want!), two new studio tracks which draw significantly on stylistic elements from the band's earlier music, three rereleases of tracks from i Want! i Want!, and three remixes of other Walk the Moon tracks.